Data driven weak universal consistency: Abstract

 \section{Abstract}

-We are motivated by applications that need rich model classes to represent the application, such as the set of all discrete distributions over large, countably infinite supports.
-But such rich classes may be too complex to admit estimators that converge to the truth with convergence rates that can be uniformly bounded over the entire model class as the sample size increases (uniform consistency).
-However, these rich classes may still allow for estimators with pointwise guarantees whose performance can be bounded in a model-dependent way.
-But the pointwise angle has a drawback as well---estimator performance is a function of the very unknown model that is being estimated, and is therefore unknown.
-Therefore, even if an estimator is consistent, how well it is doing may not be clear no matter what the sample size.
+Many current applications in data science need rich model classes to adequately represent the statistics that may be driving the observations.
+Such rich model classes may be too complex to admit uniformly consistent estimators.
+In such cases, it is conventional to settle for estimators with guarantees on convergence rate where the performance can be bounded in a model-dependent way, i.e. pointwise consistent estimators.
+But this viewpoint has the practical drawback that estimator performance is a function of the unknown model within the model class that is being estimated.
+Even if an estimator is consistent, how well it is doing at any given time may not be clear, no matter what the sample size of the observations.

-Departing from the uniform/pointwise dichotomy, a new analysis framework is explored by characterizing rich model classes that may only admit pointwise guarantees, yet all information about the unknown model needed to gauge estimator accuracy can be inferred from the sample at hand.
-To bring focus, we analyze the universal compression problem in this data derived, pointwise consistency framework.

-Today, data accumulated in many biological, financial, and other statistical problems stands out not just because of its nature or size, but also because the questions we ask of it are unlike anything we asked before.
-There is often a tension in these \emph{big data} problems between the need for rich model classes to better represent the application and our ability to handle these classes at all from a mathematical point of view.
-As an example of why we may want rich model collections, consider the following two examples---the first in prediction and the second in compression.

-\ignore{These \emph{big data} problems have rocked the very foundations of how we do statistical inference and learning, forcing us to rework these areas from the very basics. }

-\ignore{For example, language models for speech recognition are supposed to estimate probability distributions over what words are likely in what context.
-While limited vocabulary recognition systems are in vogue commercially (and are much despised), the challenge of large vocabulary language models is yet unresolved.
-These models are often built by observing text samples where the vocabulary of words can be roughly the same size as the sample from which the models are to be learned.
-To properly capture these problems, typically we abstract these as probability estimation problems where the number of symbols This has been formalized in several contexts---in compression~\cite{OSZ03}, estimation, and... }

-\paragraph{Prediction} Consider insuring the risk of exposure to the Internet as opposed to the simple credit monitoring tools available today.
-Given the significant number of identity thefts, security breaches, and privacy concerns, insurance of this nature may be highly desirable.
-How would one model loss here?
-After all, losses suffered can range from direct loss of property to more intangible, yet very significant damage resulting from lowered credit scores.
-Designing insurance policies with ceilings on claim payments keeps us in familiar territory mathematically, but also misses the point of why one may want this sort of insurance.
-We therefore want a \emph{richer} set of candidate loss models that do not impose artificial ceilings on loss.